pg-sharding/spqr/docs/Syntax.md

  created key range with bound 11
 (1 row)

-CREATE A krid3 KEY RANGE FROM ROUTE 21 TO sh2 FOR ds1 ALLOCATION;
+CREATE KEY RANGE krid3 FROM 21 ROUTE TO sh2 FOR DISTRIBUTION ds1;
-add a range of keys
+          add key range
 ---------------------------------
-a range of keys has been created with a binding of 21 (1 line)
+ created key range with bound 21
+(1 row)
 ``

 Here we go!